Tallest Point Guards in The NBA (2026 Update)

 6’5 may not seem like a tall figure in the NBA, but as far as point guards are concerned, Oscar Robertson was definitely on the taller end of the spectrum.
 This ruthless point guard was the first player in the NBA to ever average a triple-double for a whole season.

-Robertson also won an MVP award and also managed to win an MVP award.
+Robertson won an MVP award and an NBA championship.
 With career stats like 25.7 points per game 9.5 assists and 7.5 rebounds per game, Robertson’s talent as a point guard was quite impressive.

 Jason Kidd